Discrimination against people with HIV/AIDS: Psychological impact of HIV discrimination

-Persons living with HIV have developed self-deprecating attitudes and coping skills to deal with the social repercussions of an HIV-positive diagnosis.
+PLHIV have a higher chance of developing self-deprecating attitudes and coping skills to deal with the social repercussions of an HIV-positive diagnosis.
 A common concern of PLHIV is the belief that they will automatically develop AIDS and not be able to live a long, productive life as others around them.
 While there is no cure for HIV/AIDS, ART and other medication prevent the virus from worsening and spreading which allows for PLHIV to live longer and still establish a life or family with people.
-Albeit, not every PLHIV is knowledgeable about these resources which can lead them to adopt a depressive state of mind by associating their condition with early death.
-In some cases, ART can reduce feelings of anxiety in individuals while induce other symptoms that worsen the mental health of some PLHIV and should be taken as directed by a physician; likewise, taking ART with other prescriptions might exacerbate these mental health conditions.
+Unfortunately, association with their condition and early death increases chances of developing a depressive state in PLHIV who may not have access to these resources.
+Other related psychological impacts in PLHIV are side effects from taking ART, antiretroviral therapy.

-Negative social consequences such as stigmatization and discrimination have severe psychological implications on PLHIV: when a person chooses to disclose their status, it can lead to restricted options for marriage and even employment.
-This tends to worsen the mental health of these individuals and often results in a fear of disclosure.
-A metanalysis conducted in 2021 found a strong positive correlation between HIV status and suicide rates, with PLHIV being 100x more likely to commit suicide than the general global population.
-Further analysis cited "Biological, psychological, social, and structural determinants" as factors for the increase.
+Negative social consequences such as stigmatization and discrimination have severe psychological implications on PLHIV: when a person chooses to disclose their status, it can lead to restricted options for marriage and even employment, which tends to worsen the mental health of these individuals and often results in a future fear of disclosure.
+A meta-analysis conducted in 2021 found a strong positive correlation between HIV status and suicide rates compared to the general population, with PLHIV having 100 times higher risk of committing suicide than the general global population.
+Further analysis cited "[b]iological, psychological, social, and structural determinants" as factors for the increase.

 Research done in South Africa has found that the high levels of stigma experienced by HIV-positive individuals has a severe psychological impact.
-Internalized stigma and discrimination run rampant throughout the PLHIV community, as many PLHIV in South Africa blamed themselves for their current situation.
+Internalized stigma and discrimination is severe throughout the PLHIV community, as many PLHIV in South Africa blamed themselves for their current situation.
 Psychological support for PLHIV in certain countries around the world is scarce.

-A study examining the impact of stigma on PLHIV concluded that experiencing higher levels of HIV discrimination is correlated with a depressive state and even receiving psychiatric care the previous year.
+A study examining the impact of discrimination on PLHIV concluded that experiencing higher levels of HIV discrimination is correlated with a depressive state and even receiving psychiatric care the previous year.
 Depressive symptoms have also been correlated with elevated rates of suicidal ideation, anxiety and disease progression.
-Another recent study that predominantly focused on HIV-positive African American men concluded that stigma has a profound impact on reducing the quality of life of these individuals.
+Another recent study that predominantly focused on HIV-positive African American men concluded that discrimination has a profound impact on reducing the quality of life of these individuals.

-Studies have also shown that PLHIV living in non-metropolitan areas of the United States also experience large amounts of emotional distress.
-60% of participants enrolled in a randomized clinical trial reported moderate or severe levels of depressive symptomatology on the Beck Depression Inventory.
+Studies have also shown that PLHIV living in non-metropolitan areas of the US also experience large amounts of emotional distress.
+60 percent of participants enrolled in a randomized clinical trial reported moderate or severe levels of depressive symptomatology on the Beck Depression Inventory.
 This is due to these participants receiving much less social support, and also due to great levels of HIV-related stigma and rejection within families.
-Furthermore, relative to their urban counterparts, PLHIV in non-metropolitan areas experience more loneliness, a lack of sufficient healthcare and social services, and higher levels of discrimination which contribute to much greater levels of emotional distress.
+Furthermore, relative to their urban counterparts, PLHIV in non-metropolitan areas experience more loneliness, a lack of sufficient healthcare and social services, and higher levels of discrimination which contribute to greater levels of emotional distress.